elizabethekedoro/Gophish-Windows-Setup-Guide/README.md

 <br />
 <br />
 <p align="center">
-An email template is the content of the email that will be sent to the targets.
+An email template is the content of the email that will be sent to the target(s).
 You can either import an existing email or create one from scratch. <br/>
 <br />

 <p align="center">
-To create an email template, click >Email Templates and then click >New Template.: <br/>
+To create an email template, click >Email Templates and then click >New Template: <br/>
 <img src="https://github.com/user-attachments/assets/0702a063-a2f0-4687-ad4c-bee310aee0c4" height="70%" width="70%" alt="Gophish Windows Setup Guide"/>
 <br />
 <br />